pcprinz/loxer/documentation/index.md

 Loxer.error({ type: 'ServerError', code: 404 });
 Loxer.error(new RangeError('this is a range error'));

-// if using .highlight() of .h() on an error, then the stack ALWAYS will be printed:
+// if using .highlight() or .h() on an error, then the stack ALWAYS will be printed:
 Loxer.highlight().error('this is a highlighted error that prints the stack!!!');
 ```